Cutting the Time to Remeasure Lease Liabilities and ROU Assets

 • Full Termination: When a lessee decides to exit or abandon a property effective immediately, the software should automatically calculate a gain or loss resulting from the difference in the ending balances of the ROU asset and lease liability.

-Without user-friendly lease accounting software that automates remeasurement, the manual calculations required for every lease modification and impairment will cost hours in time and will increase the likelihood of errors.
-Lease accounting software can instantaneously remeasure leases.
 The software should also include the ability to automate all the remeasurement types listed above, record journal entries, and reflect the changes in financial reports.
 When information about a remeasurement is received after month-end close, the software should automate remeasurement and true-up entries in the next open accounting period.